Georgia DUI Defense Lawyer

 “I don’t think anyone is really prepared for the day that their child is in trouble with the law, and is in need of an attorney.
 Our legal system isn’t exactly ‘user friendly’ and it’s easy to be overwhelmed.
 I am so grateful to have found Paul Ghanouni and his firm. … he removed the “fear of the unknown” from the entire process.
 Their approach is proactive and they presented us with a plan for court that would maximize our opportunity to reach a positive result in our case.” – M.P., Client’s Father

 Call us at 770-720-6336 to schedule your Initial DUI Defense Strategy Meeting.
-If you aren’t ready to schedule your Initial DUI Defense Strategy Meeting, then download our complimentary ebook 5 Things Not to Do When You’ve Been Charged with a Crime to learn what you need to know to start protecting your future immediately.
+If you aren’t ready to schedule your Initial DUI Defense Strategy Meeting, then click here to download our complimentary ebook 5 Things Not to Do When You’ve Been Charged with a Crime to learn what you need to know to start protecting your future immediately.

 How we help You